cyrus-and/gdb-dashboard/README.md

 pip install pygments
 ```

-Then debug as usual, the dashboard will appear automatically when the inferior program stops.
+Then debug as usual, the dashboard will appear automatically every time the inferior program stops.

 Keep in mind that no GDB command has been redefined, instead all the features are available via the main `dashboard` command (see `help dashboard`).

-The [wiki][] also can be useful as it contains some common use cases.
+Head to the [wiki][] to learn how to perform the most important tasks.

 [`.gdbinit`]: https://raw.githubusercontent.com/cyrus-and/gdb-dashboard/master/.gdbinit
 [Pygments]: http://pygments.org/